List of Trailer Park Boys characters: Ricky

 Richard "Ricky" LaFleur (played by Robb Wells), is one of the three primary characters in the series.
 Ricky is described as a fun-loving, dim-witted slacker who enjoys marijuana, Jalapeño Potato Chips, pepperoni, chicken chips, licorice, cigarettes, ravioli, chicken fingers, fish sticks, and alcoholic beverages.
+One of his biggest weaknesses is education as he only made it as far as Grade 10, not completely finished with High School.
+His career in crime stimulated from his childhood, involving his father.
+He is known to lack patience and tends to react violently.